sanyamidarade/sql_intern_task_2/README.md

 DELETE FROM OrderItem
 WHERE Id = 'OI003';

-NOTE: I deleted from child tables first, then the parent table.
+-NOTE: I deleted from child tables first, then the parent table.
 Why?
 Because the child tables are linked to the parent using foreign keys, and we can’t delete a parent row unless the linked child rows are gone.

-OUTCOME
+# OUTCOME

 Data was added successfully
 Some data was updated (like names, email, quantity, etc.)
 Unwanted records were removed

-✅ Some data was updated (like names, email, quantity, etc.)
-✅ Unwanted records were removed
-✅ No errors related to foreign keys because we followed the right order